APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Results and discussion

 The impact of $\mathcal{L}_\mathrm{APRIL}$ can be also seen in Fig.~\ref{fig:pinn_runs_5000}.
 Here, we plot the NN prediction output, i.e. relative residuals for the common test dataset parameter values, testing the models from different training runs.
 In particular we are looking at the case $\left\{D,B,\text{seed}\right\}=\left\{5\times10^3,16,1\right\}$, which gives the best runs of the whole study, but the same reasoning can be extended to every case.
 As we already saw in Fig.~\ref{fig:all_runs_2}, there is no relevant difference for $\mathcal{M}$ and $M_\mathrm{tot}$, while the improvement is evident for $\eta$.
 For the latter, $\mathcal{L}_\mathrm{t}$ spans a relative error of $10\%$, while the other two reach a maximum disagreement of $3\%$.
 The presence of the redundant losses helps to train $\eta$ thanks to the implemented bound with $\mathcal{M}$ and $M_\mathrm{tot}$.
 The key result of this study is that including the physical redundant terms $\mathcal{L}_\mathrm{df}$, $\mathcal{L}_\mathrm{p}$ and $\mathcal{L}_\mathrm{a}$ balances the learning of the different parameters, resulting in better overall agreement with the target values of all mass components simultaneously.
 This balancing can be directly attributed to the enforcement of physical relations within the loss function itself, which guides the training algorithm toward physically meaningful minima, as demonstrated in Sec.~\ref{sec:global_minimum_effects}.

 In the context of Fig.~\ref{fig:pinn_runs_5000}, we also highlight the strong points of our approach.
-Even if the training was done on a dataset generated from $M_\mathrm{tot}$ and $\eta$ uniform sampling, the application to a dataset generated from a different distribution is generalizing well, inside the same mass domains.
+Even if the training was done on a dataset generated from $M_\mathrm{tot}$ and $\eta$ uniform sampling, the application to a dataset generated from a different distribution retains good performance inside the same mass domains.
 Training with uniform sampling avoids the formation of value clusters near critical points, like for example we can see in \cref{fig:trainval_test} for the GWTC-4 distribution, and thus ensures more uniform training across the entire parameter space.